miguelCyclone/bitcoinEther/README.md

 * You can check the system architecture and project presentation at [Bitcoin_Ether.pdf](https://github.com/miguelCyclone/bitcoinEther/tree/master/projectPresentation)

 # Key points
-* Boostrap a community through an Airdrop
+* Bootstrap a community through an Airdrop
 * The accounts for the airdops are been read from the latest X blocks
 * The accounts are pruned in base of trading activity and token holder

 # Smart Contracts
-* Is not clean, it is a PoC
+* It is a PoC
 * It creates a new token every ethereum cycle, that matches the bitcoin cycle
 * The token is given to the miner of the eth block